lfbeesley/satlight/docs/source/geometryBuilder.md

 ```
 ### Prisms

 Any regular prism can be generated either solid or hollow in the desired size, orientation, and position.
 The base geometry is calculated from the number of sides, radius, and height.
+The origin is at the geometric centre.
 - Cylinders are made with sufficiently high side count for the desired fidelity of the model.
 - Unit cubes have radius $\frac{\sqrt2}{2}$ and height 1
 - Equilateral triangles have radius $\frac{2}{3}$